SakshamSinha/News-Recommendation/README.md

 Inorder to run DJango server-
 --
-* Goto terminal and in the directory adaptiveapp/newsrecomapp and type `python3 manage.py runserver`
+* Goto terminal and in the directory adaptiveapp/newsrecomapp type `python3 manage.py runserver`

 This should run the django server.
 You can access it on -